jeffythedragonslayer/lipton-tarjan/README.md

-# chazelle-triangulation
+# lipton-tarjan
-Implementation of Chazelle's Algorithm for Triangulating a Simple Polygon in Linear Time
+Implementation of the Lipton-Tarjan Planar Separator Theorem